 There are no formal entry requirements for undergraduate programmes, although determination, commitment and self-direction are needed.

-Combinations are possible providing they concur with your programme pathway and award title and are agreed by the PD Programme Team.
+Combinations are possible providing they concur with your programme pathway and award title and are agreed by the WBIS Programme Team.